nigelwalters/apigee-ci-demo/README.md

 ![CI for Apigee Proxies](docs/images/apigee-ci.png)

-The objective of this project is to implement a containarised framework that can be used to demonstrate best practices around continuous integration for Apigee projects.
+XThe objective of this project is to implement a containarised framework that can be used to demonstrate best practices around continuous integration for Apigee projects.